 Students who complete the various core and optional units successfully will have acquired a number of more general qualities and transferable skills that are required for employment in the areas covered by the programme.
 All students have the opportunity to enhance their communication skills (listening, analysing arguments, oral and written expression, awareness and evaluation of own performance).
-Simultaneous interpreting also requires an element of teamwork.
+Précis writing also requires an element of teamwork.
 Students are expected to acquire IT and information retrieval skills through their work in the translation units.

-The extra-curricular unit "Approaches to professional work" includes sessions on enterprise skills that allow students to consider strategies for team building and to develop their interpersonal skills.
+The units involving translation management and other enterprise skills allow students to consider strategies for team building and to develop their interpersonal skills further in a business context.